Existence of generic cubic homoclinic tangencies for H\'enon maps: Generically unfolding tangencies

-In this section, we will review some properties of quadratic and cubic tangencies which are associated with dissipative saddle points and unfold generically with respect to two-parameter families of 2-dimensional diffeomorphisms.
+In this section, we will review some properties of generically unfolding quadratic and cubic tangencies for 2-dimensional diffeomorphisms.
+Though they are more or less known results, we present them in forms suitable to our arguments.